Homepage Alan's Homepage

 (If you wish to preserve your own data then Save or Print the page before refreshing it).

-(1) The wire sizes do not have to be all the same as each other - you can have a single wire or a mixture of sizes.
 The program provides for up to 4 wires in the coil.
 If you enter a diameter for more than one wire then the program will assume that all the wires will be wound together as if they were a single wire and that they are joined together at the start and at the end of the winding.
+(That is the wires are electrically in parallel).

 (For 2 wires this is called bifilar winding, or for 3 wires trifilar winding).

-(2) The Packing Fraction expresses the actual percentage of the winding space that is occupied by the wire.
+(2) The Packing Fraction, sometimes called the fill factor, expresses the percentage of the winding space that is occupied by the copper wire.
 It is affected by the shape of the wire (usually round), the thickness of insulation on the wire, the thickness of the coil outer insulation layer (typically electrical paper), and the method of winding.
-The winding method can include jumble winding or layer winding.
+The winding method can include jumble winding (also called wild winding) and layer winding.

 For a jumble-wound coil the packing fraction will typically be in the range 55% to 60%.

-(3) The Coil Heating resulting from the pre-filled example numbers (see above) is 2.5 kW.
+(3) The Coil Power resulting from the pre-filled example numbers (see above) is 2.6 kW.
 This figure may seem rather high but a Magnabend machine is rated for a duty cycle of only about 25%.
-Thus in many respects it is more realistic to consider the average power dissipation which, depending on how the machine is being used, will be only a quarter of that figure, typically even less.
+Thus in many respects it is more realistic to think of the average power dissipation which, depending on how the machine is being used, will be only a quarter of that figure, typically even less.

 If you are desiging from scratch then the overall power dissipation is a very import parameter to consider; if it is too high then the coil will overheat and could be damaged.